Greenville, South Carolina: Greenville-Pickens Speedway

 Greenville‑Pickens Speedway is a historic half‑mile (0.5 mi/0.805 km) paved oval short track located in Easley, South Carolina, just off Calhoun Memorial Highway.
 Originally constructed in 1940 as a dirt track and briefly closed during World War II, it reopened on July 4, 1946, hosting both stock car and horse races.
-The venue was purchased by Tom and Pete Blackwell in 1955, who converted it to asphalt in 1970 and guided the speedway’s golden era, which included NASCAR Grand National (now Cup Series) events from 1955–1956 and 1958–1971.
-It earned a place in motorsport history by hosting NASCAR's first televised flag‑to‑flag race—the 1971 Greenville 200 aired live on ABC’s Wide World of Sports.
+The venue was purchased by Tom and Pete Blackwell in 1955, who converted it to asphalt in 1970 and guided the speedway's golden era, which included NASCAR Grand National (now Cup Series) events from 1955 to 1956 and 1958–1971.
+It earned a place in motorsport history by hosting NASCAR's first televised flag‑to‑flag race—the 1971 Greenville 200 aired live on ABC's Wide World of Sports.
 Despite its heritage, racing last ran in 2022 before the property was listed for sale, with plans announced in 2024 to redevelop surrounding acreage into a 600‑acre industrial park named "Speedway Business & Technology Park".